particle-iot/docs/src/content/tutorials/diagnostics/device-vitals.md

 <img src="/assets/images/fleet-health/cellular-vitals.png"/>

-The cellular vitals collected by the device are as follows:

-- **Carrier**: The cellular network operator that the device is currently using to get a connection to the Internet.
-- **Radio Access Technology (RAT)**: The cellular connection method being used by the device (i.e. "LTE", or "3G").
+The new cellular vitals collected by the device show the **Radio Access Technology (RAT)**: The cellular connection method being used by the device (i.e. "LTE", or "3G").
-- **Cell Global Identity (CGI)**: The unique identifier for the specific cell tower the device is currently connected to, which combines MCC, MNC, LAC, and CI.

-In this case, the device is connected to an AT&T cell tower with CGI 310-410-26507-21617 using LTE.
-Breaking down the CGI:
-- 310 is the _mobile country code_, or **MCC** associated with the
-United States of America.
-- 410 is the _mobile network code_, or **MNC**, associated with AT&T in
-the US.
-The combination of MCC and MNC tell you which carrier the device is using.
-- 26508 is the _location area code_ or **LAC**, which references a group of cellular towers in a geographic area.
-- 21617 is the _cellular identity_, or **CI**, which is the specific identifier of a single cellular tower.

-This data is useful to get an understanding of how a device is attempting to connect and communicate over a cellular network.
-For instance, perhaps cellular devices deployed in a particular geographic area have different connectivity behaviors depending on which specific cellular tower or network operator is being used.

 ## Sending Vitals to Device Cloud
 There are a few different ways that a device can be instructed to send